julfiker/PHP-Socket-Programming/README.md

 ----------------------
 1. Dont run it by http on browser
 2. Use only command line.
+3. Change permission to make it executable, permission command is "sudo chmod a+x SocketCli.php"
-3. Open a terminal, run command in the terminal "php -q SocketCli.php", dont close this terminal
+4. Open a terminal, run command in the terminal "php -q SocketCli.php", dont close this terminal
-4. Open another terminal run "telnet localhost 6543"
+5. Open another terminal run "telnet localhost 6543"
-5. Thats it :).
+6. Thats it :).

 Contact information